-Our chief executive officer participates in the Company's Supplemental Retirement Income Plan, which was established in 1984.
-The plan was intended to promote the long term service of its participants and provide an additional retirement benefit that would supplement the benefits under a defined benefit plan that was terminated in 1977.
-However, it is currently projected that the plan will result in no benefits payable to our chief executive officer upon his retirement.
+Our chief executive officer participates in the Company's Supplemental Retirement Income Plan, which was established in 1984 for certain key executives employed at that time.
+The plan was intended to promote the long term service of its participants, of whom our chief executive officer is the only remaining employee.
+It is currently projected that the plan will result in no benefits payable to our chief executive officer upon his retirement.
 Therefore, the Committee generally has disregarded the plan in determining the compensation of the chief executive officer.
 None of the other named executives participates in this plan.